weizhou-geek/DeepSRQ/README.md

 # DeepSRQ
-Blind quality assessment for image superresolution using deep two-stream convolutional networks, published in Information Sciences 2020
+Blind quality assessment for image superresolution using deep two-stream convolutional networks, published in Information Sciences 2020.

 ## Download Databases
 Three databases are involved in our experiments, inluding SRID, CVIU, and QADS.
 In this demo, we use the latest [QADS](http://www.vista.ac.cn/super-resolution/) as an example.

+## Extract Structure and Texture Information

 ## Citation